imaishwaryaprabhu/imaishwaryaprabhu.github.io/README.md

-# portfolio
+# Portfolio
-Presenting myself and my work
+Presenting myself and my work.

+## Technologies used
+It is built with HTML|CSS|JAVASCRIPT